 how to prepare construction cost estimates

-• Reduce the risk of cost overruns and contractual disputes.
+• Reduced financial risks – lowering the likelihood of cost overruns and contractual disputes.

 1. Preliminary Estimates